-From there, Homolka and Bernardo spiraled.
-They began a torture spree that lasted years and resulted in the deaths of several young women — including Homolka’s teenaged sister.
-Together they were known as the Ken and Barbie killers and separately, Bernardo had become the Scarborough Rapist.
+From there, the sadistic acts between Karla Homolka and Paul Bernardo only escalated.
+They began a torture spree that lasted years and resulted in the deaths of several teen girls, in and around Toronto — including Homolka’s sister — before they were finally caught in 1992.

 In her early life, Homolka was, for all intents and purposes, a normal kid.
 Born May 4, 1970, she grew up in Ontario, Canada in a well-adjusted family of five as the oldest of the three daughters.

 Some believed that Homolka had been coerced by Bernardo to commit the heinous crimes that later landed her in prison.
 It has been asserted that Homolka was merely yet another one of Bernardo’s victims.

 However, this wasn’t the first time that Homolka had brought her sister to Bernardo.
 In July, she and Bernardo spiked the teenager’s spaghetti dinner with valium, but Bernardo had raped the younger sister for only a minute before she began to wake up.

 Likely due to the drugs, Tammy vomited whilst unconscious and then choked to death.
 In a panic, Bernardo and Homolka cleaned and clothed her body, laid her on the bed, and claimed that she had vomited in her sleep.
 Her death was consequently ruled an accident.

-The Ken And Barbie Killers
+The Sadistic Crimes Of The Ken And Barbie Killers

-On June 7, 1991, shortly after their wedding, Homolka invited the girl known only as Jane Doe to a “girls night out.”
-As the couple had done with Tammy Homolka, Karla spiked the young girl’s drink and delivered her to Bernardo at the couple’s new home.
+On June 7, 1991, shortly after their wedding, Homolka invited the girl — known only as Jane Doe — to a “girls night out.”
+As the couple had done with Tammy, Homolka spiked the young girl’s drink and delivered her to Bernardo at the couple’s new home.

-A week after the rape of Jane Doe Paul Bernardo and Karla Homolka found their penultimate victim, a 14-year-old girl named Leslie Mahaffy.
+A week after the rape of Jane Doe, Paul Bernardo and Karla Homolka found their penultimate victim, a 14-year-old girl named Leslie Mahaffy.
 Mahaffy had been walking home after dark one night when Bernardo noticed her from his car and pulled over.
 When Mahaffy stopped him to ask for a cigarette, he dragged her into his car and drove the couple’s house.

 There, he and Homolka proceeded to repeatedly rape and torture Mahaffy while videotaping the entire ordeal.
 Bob Marley and David Bowie played in the background.
 The videotape was deemed too graphic and disturbing to show at the eventual trial, but the audio was allowed.

 At one point, Mahaffy can be heard commenting that the blindfold Homolka had placed over her eyes was slipping and that she might be able to see them and later identify them.
 Unwilling to let that happen, Bernardo and Homolka committed their first intentional murder.

 Homolka drugged the girl as she had done in the past, but this time administered a lethal dose.
 Bernardo went to the local hardware store and purchased several bags of cement which the couple used to encase the dismembered parts of Leslie Mahaffy’s body.

 As they had done with Leslie Mahaffy, the couple filmed themselves raping and torturing her and forced her to consume alcohol and submit not only to Bernardo’s sexual deviances but to Homolka’s as well.
-This time, however, it appeared that the couple intended to murder their victim from the get-go, as unlike Mahaffy, French was never blindfolded.
+This time, however, it appeared that the couple intended to murder their victim from the get-go as French was never blindfolded.